music

 The Coherence of a World

-Kali Uchis exists in a space between Spanish and English, between Colombia and Virginia, between the '60s soul aesthetic she builds from and the contemporary production she builds with.
-Red Moon in Venus is the record where all of these elements stop being interesting contrasts and start being a unified world — a place you enter when you put the music on, with its own climate and its own rules about how time moves.
+Kali Uchis exists in a space between Spanish and English, between Colombia and Virginia, between the 1960s soul aesthetic she builds from and the contemporary production she builds with.
+Red Moon in Venus is the record where all of these elements stop being interesting contrasts and start being a unified world, a place you enter when you put the music on, with its own climate and its own rules about how time moves.

-The production draws heavily from the soul and R&B traditions of the 1960s and 1970s — the orchestral arrangements, the warm analog warmth, the vocal recording techniques that place her voice in a specific acoustic relationship to the instruments.
+The production draws heavily from the soul and R&B traditions of the 1960s and 1970s, the orchestral arrangements, the warm analog recording chain, the vocal recording techniques that place her voice in a specific acoustic relationship to the instruments.
 But it doesn't sound old.
 It sounds like someone who loves the past enough to inhabit it rather than replicate it.

 What Loving the Past Costs and Gains